zifamathebula/shell-script-fix-wsl2-dns-resolution/README.md

 By updating the `resolv.conf` file in WSL2 with the correct DNS server addresses, the script ensures that DNS resolution works properly while the VPN connection is active.

-For more information on the solution, please refer to the following blog post: https://www.frakkingsweet.com/automatic-dns-configuration-with-wsl-and-anyconnect-client/
+For more information on the solution, please refer to the following blog post: [Blog Post Link](https://www.frakkingsweet.com/automatic-dns-configuration-with-wsl-and-anyconnect-client/)

 ## How to use